asadprodhan/How_to_download_genome_sequences_manually/README.md

 - Then you will find GCA_000839805.1_ViralProj14122_genomic.fna.
 This is the genome assembly you will need for your phylogenetic analysis

-- Repeat the process for 20 genomes to start practicing the phylogenomic analysis
+- Repeat this same process for as many genomes as you would need